-Let’s get into details of german volume training while on a ketogenic diet.
+Let’s get into details of German volume training while keto diet.

 What is German Volume Training?